Indirect Signals of Dark Matter Can Change Depending on Where You Look: Phenomenology

 \subsection{Indirect signature of DM}

-In our model, we predict that luminous indirect signals of DM depend on its surrounding nucleon density.
-Such signals can decrease drastically moving away from the Galactic Center to other regions of space with lower $n_n$.
+In our model, we predict that luminous indirect signals of DM depend on its surrounding nucleon density.\footnote{See Ref.~\cite{Agashe:2020luo} for a model of non-local boosted DM annihilation signals which can potentially explain the GC excess (for an earlier related idea, see also Ref.~\cite{Rothstein:2009pm}).} Such signals can decrease drastically moving away from the Galactic Center to other regions of space with lower $n_n$.
 This is a manifestation of the changing branching ratios of the mediator, whose decay is dominated by electrically charged states in baryon-rich environments and neutrinos (or other invisible states) in baryon-poor ones.
 Here we show how this feature can be used to provide a possible explanation for the long-standing GC gamma-ray excess \cite{Goodenough:2009gk}.

 In order to explain the GC excess, different final states can be invoked \cite{Calore:2014nla}.
 Instead of performing a detailed fit, here we use the general observation that DM mass around 20-40 GeV can accommodate the GC excess assuming annihilation into quarks and leptons with $\langle\sigma v\rangle\approx \text{few}\times 10^{-26}~\text{cm}^3\text{s}^{-1}$ \cite{Calore:2014nla,Daylan:2014rsa,Martin:2014sxa}.
 This cross section is also close to the value required to obtain the correct relic abundance.
 Hence to demonstrate the viability of our model, we set $m_\chi=40$ GeV in what follows.
+Notice however that constraints on energy injection into the CMB \cite{Slatyer:2015jla,Planck:2018vyg} on $s$-wave annihilation, for DM lighter than $\sim 10$~GeV, can be avoided in our model for the chosen reference value of 40 GeV.
+Also, during the CMB era the dark photon branching fraction into electrons is $\sim15\%$ in our scenario \cite{Buschmann:2015awa}, which can allow lighter DM if needed.

 We now estimate the required mediator coupling to achieve the correct relic density of $\chi$ \cite{Kolb:1990vq,ParticleDataGroup:2020ssz}

 with $x_F=m_\chi/T_F$ fixing the DM freeze-out temperature -- which we take to be $x_F\approx20$ -- Planck mass $M_{\rm Pl} \approx 1.2\times 10^{19}$~GeV, and $g_\star\approx 80$ the number of effective degrees of freedom at freeze-out.
 The annihilation cross section is given by \cite{Pospelov:2007mp}